|2. Metal Foreign Bodies|

-Magnets are used in process industries to separate foreign bodies from the bulk of good products.
+Permanent magnets are used in process industries to separate foreign bodies from the bulk of good products.
 Foreign bodies, typically metallic parts like bolds, screws or just some metal shavings, can be detrimental to the process, by damaging (rotating) equipment, or to the final product.
-Implementing magnets at different points of the process is an efficient solution to detect the presence of a metallic foreign body, remove it, or at least isolate a production suspected with contamination.
+Implementing magnetic separation at different points of the process is an efficient solution to detect the presence of a metallic foreign body, remove it, or at least isolate a production suspected with contamination.

-The article focuses on bulk solids handling and foreign bodies removal, but the notions introduced on magnets are still perfectly valid in liquid phase.
+The article focuses on bulk solids handling and foreign matter control, but the notions introduced on magnets are still perfectly valid in liquid phase.

 A foreign body is a solid piece of material of different nature than the product being processed.
 It can be anything from a plastic pen, to jewellery, to metallic pieces coming from an equipment that suffered a breakdown and released parts in the product flow (bolts, nuts, metal shavings if a rotating part has scratched a static one).